 Continuing to Bowdoin Street, Senator Kennedy will pass 122 Bowdoin, where he opened his first office as an Assistant District Attorney and President Kennedy lived while running for Congress in 1946.

-122 Bowdoin was indeed an important local station stop on President John F. Kennedy‘s political railway.
-He did more than just live there in 1946; he kept the place for years as a combination office and crash pad for whenever he was in Boston.
+122 Bowdoin was indeed an important local station stop on the Kennedy clan’s political railway.
+Future president John F. Kennedy lived there in 1947, the year he first ran for U.S. Congress, and he kept the place for years as a combination office and crash pad for whenever he was in Boston.

 It was near the Boston political action, with a coffee shop downstairs where State House types would go to gossip and cut deals.
 When JFK voted on election day in 1960, 122 Bowdoin was the legal address he gave.